mcbloch/mcbloch.github.io/content/cv.md

     uri: https://ordina.be
     function: Cybersecurity consultant
     desc_items:
+    - Development and implementation of advanced detection systems in a Security Operations Center (SOC).
     - Offensive and application security in short-term assignments.
-    - Development and implementation of advanced detection systems in a Security Operations Center (SOC) environment.
     started: 2023
   - name: Prior-IT
     uri: https://www.prior-it.be